Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2inclass.md

 ### Make your own mycelium material object:
 If you would like a video tutorial please visit the MycoWorks Website [MycoWorks](https://www.youtube.com/watch?reload=9&v=c6nurN-Hii8).
 TAs will be available during the activity (Shriram 112 and 132) session to help you with making your mycelium material object.
-You can also explore theseInstructables on making mycelium objects [making mycelial forms](https://www.instructables.com/id/Mycelial-Forms/), [making mycelium](https://www.instructables.com/id/Making-Mycelium/), and making mycelium molds [making mycelium molds](https://www.instructables.com/id/Mycelium-Molds/).
+You can also explore these Instructables on making mycelium objects [making mycelial forms](https://www.instructables.com/id/Mycelial-Forms/), [making mycelium](https://www.instructables.com/id/Making-Mycelium/), and making mycelium molds [making mycelium molds](https://www.instructables.com/id/Mycelium-Molds/).

 ### Materials